 Updates all existing instances of the specified endpoint reference, affecting all Logical References referring to this endpoint reference.
+This operation must be able to identify the endpoint reference to be updated.
+See section 3.3.2 regrading the practice of identifying an endpoint reference.

-Parameter:ChangeInput (see 1.4.1.2)Returns:ChangeResponse (see 1.4.1.4)
+Parameter: ChangeInput (see 1.4.1.2) Returns: ChangeResponse (see 1.4.1.4)

-The following properties MUST be specified in the parameterList of ChangeInput.

-(for values see 3.3.1):
+The following properties MUST be specified in the parameterList of ChangeInput. (for values see 3.3.1):